 Creating a blank text file with a name of your choosing (“blank_file.txt” for example) will allow you to clear out the data within the Git Push repository on our end.

 We have set up our Git Push system to allow you to set up a new repository as-needed.
 When you push to our servers this time tell Git to “force” the push by adding

 If you are pushing to production, the command might look like this:

-git push -f production master
+git push -f production main

 You should get output that looks similar to this:

 Continue Using Git Push